Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 All functionality with the Dell WD19TB dock works without issue.
 Note that the dock firmware is on `01.00.32, 01.00.16` (Released on 25 May, 2023), and you may have a different experience on different versions.

-Note that TB Daisychaining has not been tested, ~~nor has using that downstream TB port as a display output.~~ Using the Downstream TB port as a display output does _not_ work.
+Note that TB Daisychaining has not been tested, ~~nor has using that downstream TB port as a display output.~~

 #### General USB 4 Thoughts